chiffre1/nfs-mounter/README.md

 nfs-mounter
 ===========

-A project to mount nfs on any number of machines over a network
+This is a small script that mounts a network file share on any number of machines over a network.
+It does require root preveleges, but it can greatly reduce the time needed to share files.